MetaMask/metamask-extension/app/scripts/migrations/077-supplements/077-supplements.md

 **Migration 87** was not supplemented because it only deletes data; it does not overwrite data.

 **Migration 89** just builds on migration 82 and 84.
 No additional fix is needed for 89 given that we have the 82 and 84 supplement.

+**Migration 90** was not supplemented because it only deletes data; it does not overwrite data.